Introspection via Kaomoji

 Claude data

 - elicit kaomoji: I gave Opus the same prompts and setup as the local models.
-This directly told me what kaomoji Claude would use for each given situation, and served as a baseline for the project.
+This directly told me what kaomoji Claude would use for each given context, and served as a baseline for the project.

 Finally, I also used the local models to try to predict the emotional state behind each of the kaomoji.
-I computed log P(kaomoji | prompt) over the full data with each model, then I grouped it by quadrant to get a distribution over the nine categories.
-This told me how each local model would use kaomoji themselves.
+I computed log P(kaomoji | prompt) over the full data with each model, then I grouped it by emotional category to get a distribution.

 Local models